 Eric A. Chiappinelli

-He teaches in the business law area, and currently teaches Business Entities, Advanced Business Entities, Mergers & Acquisitions, and Securities Regulation.
+Professor Chiappinelli is a nationally recognized expert in corporate law and legal education.
+He currently teaches Contracts, Business Entities, Mergers & Acquisitions, and Securities Regulation.
 He has also taught Nonprofit Organizations, Corporate Governance, Corporate Finance, and Civil Procedure.
 Over his career he has won five teaching awards voted on by students and has received the President's Excellence in Teaching Award.
 Professor Chiappinelli is the sole author of one of the leading casebooks on business entities (4th edition 2018), which has been used at over 25 law schools.

 During the 2012-2013 year, Professor Chiappinelli was a visiting professor here at Texas Tech.
 He is proud to be the Frank McDonald Endowed Professor of Law since joining the faculty permanently in 2013.
-Prior to coming to Texas Tech, he was the Dean of the School of Law at Creighton University in Omaha, Nebraska.
-He began his academic career at Seattle University School of Law where he was a Professor of Law and an Associate Dean.
-He has been a visiting professor at Willamette University College of Law and a Distinguished Visiting Professor and Fellow of the A.A.
+Prior to coming to Texas Tech, he was the dean of the School of Law at Creighton University in Omaha, Nebraska.
+He began his academic career at Seattle University School of Law where he was a professor of law and an associate dean.
+He has been a visiting professor at Willamette University College of Law in Salem, Oregon, and a Distinguished Visiting Professor and Fellow of the A.A.
 Berle Center for Corporations, Law & Society at Seattle University.